-When she isn't playing with her molecular models or conducting empirical studies of the dissolution rate of ice in an old-fashioned, Zarya sits on several committees of the Intellectual Property Institute of Canada and speaks and writes on IP and litigation topics.
-As an adjunct faculty member at the University of Toronto, Faculty of Law, she works with the Structural Genomics Consortium to educate the next generation of creative biotech lawyers and advance the legal frontiers of open science.
+Zarya is regularly invited to speak on IP and litigation topics and is an active member of the Intellectual Property Institute of Canada.
+As adjunct faculty at the University of Toronto, Faculty of Law, she is proud to work with the Structural Genomics Consortium to educate the next generation of creative biotech lawyers and advance the legal frontiers of open science.
+Zarya also sits on the board of Conscience, a Canadian not-for-profit organization that uses AI and open science to expedite medical breakthroughs.

 University of Toronto, Faculty of Law